tong-ece-cmu/Unnamed-Simulator/README.md

 The author's simulator architecture includes an Instruction Set Simulator(ISS) for RV32I ISA, a bus controller, the main memory and peripherals.
 Communication is done by TLM-2 sockets.
 ![Hierarchy.png](https://github.com/mariusmm/RISC-V-TLM/raw/master/doc/Hierarchy.png)

+The CPU includes Instruction Decodes, Execute, Registers.
+It has some interfaces, Data bus, Instruction bus, IRQ line.

+The Bus Controller, includes different TLM socket.

+The Memory module simulates a simple RAM memory.
+It can read a binary file in Intel HEX format obtained from the .elf file.

+There is a timer to keep track of simulation time.

+Trace module is used as an output console for the simulated CPU.

+Performance module takes statistics of the simulation, such as instructions executed, registers accessed, memory accesed.

+Log module log each instruction executed.
+Record instuction's name, address, time and register values or addresses accessed, PC value, current time.

+The simulated CPU was able to run FreeRTOS.

+Test compliance, risc-test and riscv-compliance suites.

+dhrystone benchmark test is also passed with correct results.

+The project code has been statically checked iwht coverity by Synopsis.

+Performance of Simulator is about 8 million of simulated instructions per second.

+# Commentary:

+I imaging getting all the instruction implemented is a lot of work.
+The instruction set manual for Intel processor is thousands pages long.
+I'm expecting the RISC-V ISA to be just as complex.
+It's pretty impressive that the author did all that.

+Passed a lot of tests, riscv-compliance suites and dhrystone benchmark, just to name a few.
+Also able to run complex program like FreeRTOS.
+Sounds great.

+The author used mostly C and some C++ template.
+I'm assuming he used Linux.

+Performance is 8 million of instructions per second.
+Not sure how that speed compares to the processor execute in real time.
+The real processor may takes tens of cycle to execute one complex instructions, such as floating point multiply.
+But majority of the instruction should be executed in one cycle.
+A normal CPU should operate aroud 2 GHz or more.
+So the processor in real time should execute 1-2 billion instructions per second.
+The simulator is orders of magnitudes slower, about 100 times slower.
+A real CPU execute 1 minute means simulator running 1 hour and 40 minutes.
+Now, I see why big semiconductor companies need FPGA to speed up the testing.